roni-fultheim/CEI/README.md

 ---

 ### Required Parameters
-The following parameters must be provided, either directly via `--param` flags or within a configuration file:
+The following parameters must be provided, either directly via flags or within a configuration file:

 For using AWS to run on SRA:
 | Parameter  | Description |